-Winter Maintenance – The secret in having a nice well-kept green lawn in winter is to start preparing it in autumn.
+Winter Maintenance – The secret to having a well-kept green lawn in winter is to start preparing it in autumn.

 All leaves and other debris on the grass must conscientiously be raked up and put in the compost bin during autumn.
 The lawn will not receive proper moisture, nutrients, sunlight and air if the leaves are left on the grass.
 While most lawns do not grow at all during winter, they can still die if buried under any kind of debris.

-Cover the lawn with a fine layer of lawn dressing once this has been done.
+Cover the lawn with a fine layer of lawn dressing once the grass has been cut.
 You can buy your lawn dressing at Grass Factory & Eco Organics outlets in Johannesburg and Pretoria.
-The lawn dressing will protect the lawn from any frost and it will nourish the grass.
+The lawn dressing will protect the lawn from any frost, and it will nourish the grass.
 Be sure to water the lawn twice a week until the grass has grown through the dressing.